 So, a solution: Find a good quote.
 Send the right quote at the right time, and it must might turn your staff’s day around completely.
 Here are 17 quotes you can use to motivate your team, and maybe even yourself, when you need unity fast.

 1. “Individual commitment to a group effort: That is what makes a team work, a company work, a society work, a civilization work.” -- Vince Lombardi

 Legendary football coach Vince Lombardi knew the importance of teamwork.
 He recognized that the success of a team is dependent on every team member working toward a common goal.
 That’s why his team won the first two Super Bowls in NFL history.
 It’s important to emphasize to all team members that every role, no matter how seemingly insignificant, is valuable to the team’s success overall.

 2. "None of us is as smart as all of us." -- Ken Blanchard

 This is another great entry in the “every single one of us is important” category.
 No individual team member has the knowledge and experience of the team as a whole.
 That’s why it’s important that team members hear out one another’s opinions, learn from their peers, and respect others.

 3. "Alone, we can do so little; together we can do so much." -- Helen Keller

 This is an excellent quote to offer some of the “loners” on your team.
-It’s important that team members don’t go off the reservation and follow their own guidelines for what they think is best.
+It’s important that team members don’t separate from the group and follow their own guidelines for what they think is best.
 Instead, they need to work towards the success of the team as a whole.